XieShuaiCn/BasicClassesForSLAM/README.md

 ## Trouble

-If the classes don't work as well as your wishes,
+If the classes don't work as well as your wishes, you can

 * check the previous issues
 * add a new issues.